Steps If your Website URL is down

 root@neevcloud:~$

-Apart from that,check your Apache virtual host files or the Nginx server block files to make sure they are configured to respond to requests for your domain.
+Apart from that, check your Apache virtual host files or the Nginx server block files to make sure they are configured to respond to requests for your domain.

 Conclusion

-We hope that the above-mentioned troubleshooting tips will have helped you track down and fix some of the common issues that administrators face when trying to get their sites up and running.If you are encountering any issue with the above mentioned steps,feel free to discuss them in the comments.
+We hope that the above-mentioned troubleshooting tips will help you track down and fix some of the common issues that administrators face when trying to get their sites up and running.
+If you are encountering any issues with the above-mentioned steps, feel free to discuss them in the comments.

 Last updated